RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 - Very fast and efficient way to do a common operation
 - No need to invest in expensive infrastructure

-## Example:
+## Example

-If we're making a million different kinds of bikes, we'd prefer to not use a model model name rather than have a duplicate.
-So we'll create a new filter and say we'll be inserting 1,000,000 things and we want a 0.1% error rate.
-We'll add one model name, and check if it exists.
-Then we'll add multiple model names and check if they exist.
+Consider a bike manufacturer that makes a million different kinds of bikes and you'd like to avoid using a duplicate model name in new models.
+A bloom filter can be used to detect duplicates.
+In the example that follows,  you'll create a filter with space for a million entries and with a 0.1% error rate.
+Add one model name and check if it exists.
+Then add multiple model names and check if they exist.

 {{< clients-example bf_tutorial bloom >}}
 > BF.RESERVE bikes:models 0.001 1000000